 I think if I didn't have lupus I wouldn't be doing half the things that I do now.

-I would also like to organise a massive Asian charity event and raise loads of money for our lupus charity and bring hopefully some awareness to my community.
+I would also like to organise a massive Asian charity event and raise loads of money for the Lupus Trust and bring hopefully some awareness to my community.

 I suppose everyday is always going to be a constant battle but I think of it like this if I've fought it this far I will continue to do so.